tonyjurg/N1904addons/docs/features/ma{ind}_pf_altern.md

 ## Feature description

-for {numb}=0: Phrase function alternatives based on morphological tagging according to base N1904-TF.
+for {ind}=0: Phrase function alternatives based on morphological tagging according to base N1904-TF.

-for {numb} in range [1,12], inclusive: Phrase function alternatives based on Morpheus tag permutation {numb}.
+for {ind} in range [1,12], inclusive: Phrase function alternatives based on Morpheus tag permutation {numb}.